apple/swift-algorithms/Guides/README.md

 - [`trimmingPrefix(while:)`, `trimmingSuffix(while)`, `trimming(while:)`](https://github.com/apple/swift-algorithms/blob/main/Guides/Trim.md): Returns a slice by trimming elements from a collection's start, end, or both.
 The mutating `trim...` methods trim a collection in place.
 - [`uniqued()`, `uniqued(on:)`](https://github.com/apple/swift-algorithms/blob/main/Guides/Unique.md): The unique elements of a collection, preserving their order.
 - [`minAndMax()`, `minAndMax(by:)`](https://github.com/apple/swift-algorithms/blob/main/Guides/MinMax.md): Returns the smallest and largest elements of a sequence.
-- The `mergeSorted(_:_:retaining:sortedBy:)` function is a variant from the "Combining collections" section above that adds a parameter to apply a set operation in-line with the merge.
+- The `mergeSortedSets(_:_:retaining:sortedBy:)` function is a variant from the "Combining collections" section above that adds a parameter to apply a set operation in-line with the merge.

 #### Partial sorting